firebase/firebase-tools/README.md

 **The command `firebase --help` lists the available commands and `firebase <command> --help` shows more details for an individual command.**

-If a command is project-specific, you must either be in a directory with a `firebase.json` configuration file in its parent tree or specify the Firebase project name with the `-f <project>` flag.
+If a command is project-specific, you must either be inside a project directory with a `firebase.json` configuration file or specify the Firebase project name with the `-f <project>` flag.

 Below is a brief list of the available commands and their function: